islos-efe-eme/documentation/docs/drug-labs/README.md

 # Drug labs

-These are business where you can work on drug production, and later on, sell the generated product.
+These are businesses where you can work on drug production, and later on, sell the generated product.
 There are different kinds of business to make money: cocaine, meth, weed, fake money, and fake documents.

 ## Requirements

-- Own a Motorbike Club and a MC station.
+- Own a Motorbike Club and an MC station.
 - Every time you want to produce or to sell, your Motorbike Club must be activated.
 - While you are on your Motorbike Club, you may be attacked by NPCs.

 ## Business enhancements

 - Factory improvements.
 This improves the speed and the value of your product.
 The most important one.
 - Professional workers.
-By default, your workers are low quality workers, making them profressional ones will increase the value of your product.
+By default, your workers are low-quality workers, making them professional ones that will increase the value of your product.
 - Security.
 This only prevents you from being attacked by NPCs.

 ## Basic steps